formapro/JsFormValidatorBundle/README.md

 ### 1.4 Add routes<a name="p_1_4"></a>

-If you use check the uniqueness of entities, then you have to include the next part to your routing config:
+If you use the UniqueEntity constraint, then you have to include the next part to your routing config:
 ```yaml
 //app/config/routing.yml
 # ...